vesamaki/PWP_2020/README.md

 **NOTES**

 -- Timezoning.
+When POSTing data over API to backend, require client timezone info in request body?

-When providing time data to a request, tell also the timezone (store as UTC in database).
+When providing time data to a request, tell also the timezone (stored as UTC in database).
 Client can then convert as needed and deal with daylight saving time as well.